CodinGame/codingame-sdk-playground/graphics/graphics-6-advanced.md

 ![Artifacts](resources/artifacts.png)

 They appear due to rounding errors.
 These artifacts can be reduced thanks to `BufferedGroup`.
 Buffered groups work the same way as `Group`, but the viewer renders its children when they change into a dynamic texture before being displayed.
+⚠**Warnings**⚠
-**Warning :** buffered groups inside buffered groups are not supported and can have unexpected behaviour
+- buffered groups inside buffered groups are not supported and can have unexpected behaviour
+- It is not recommended to use a SpriteAnimation in a BufferedGroup
 ```java
 BufferedGroup bufferedGroup = graphicEntityModule.createBufferedGroup();
 ```